-Esophageal dysmotility refers to the pathological disruption of the normal sequential and coordinated muscle motion of the esophagus to transport food from the oropharynx to the stomach.
+Esophageal dysmotility refers to the pathological disruption of the normal sequential and coordinated muscle motion of the esophagus to transport food from the oropharynx to the stomach 4.
 It is an umbrella term used to refer to the common pathophysiological endpoint of dysmotility that can be caused by various disorders, which subsequently have a common mode of presentation.

 The incidence of motility disorders involving the esophagus is poorly defined.
 Achalasia (an uncommon cause of esophageal dysmotility) is said to have an approximate incidence of 1-3 per 100,000 in the USA 1.

 Dysphagia and chest discomfort are common modes of presentation.
 Characteristically the dysphagia seen in motility disorders tends to involve both solids and liquids at the outset.
 Retrospective studies have reported dysphagia lasting up to six years at presentation.
-Associated dyspepsia, globus, and weight loss can also be present.
+Associated dyspepsia, globus, and weight loss may also be present.